NCAR/geocat-comp/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include, but are not limited to:

 - Harassment, intimidation, or discrimination in any form
-- Physical, verbal, or written abuse by anyone to anyone, including repeated use of pronouns other than those requested
+- Physical, verbal, or written abuse by anyone to anyone
 - Unwelcome sexual attention or advances
 - Personal attacks directed at other guests, members, participants, etc.
 - Publishing others’ private information, such as a physical or electronic address, without explicit permission